-One of the oldest towns in the United States, Gallup’s population can be traced back to 2500 BC with the settlement of the Ancient Puebloans in Canyon de Chelly.
+One of the oldest towns in the United States, Gallup, New Mexico’s population can be traced back to 2500 BC with the settlement of the Ancient Puebloans in Canyon de Chelly.
 As the Ancient Puebloan population rose, so did trading in the area.
 By the time the Spanish Conquistadors arrived in 1540, a highly sophisticated Native American culture was thriving.
 Although not quite the “Seven Cities of Gold” that Coronado and the Spanish Crown were hoping to find, these settlements displayed building, craft and farming methods that were uncommonly sophisticated, as well as a network of roads connecting other important settlements throughout the region.

 White men began to populate the area in 1880 when the Atchison, Topeka and Santa Fe Railroad began to push its way westward.
 The railroad paymaster, David Gallup, established a small company headquarters along the projected railroad right-of-way.
 Rail workers soon began “going to Gallup” to collect their pay.

 When the tracks were finally laid through the area in 1881, the new settlement was formally named after the paymaster.
 Gallup was incorporated as a town in 1891.
 A local government was established and in 1901 it became the county seat of McKinley County.

 In the early days, Gallup was a typical, western frontier town, but comparatively quiet by most Old West standards.
 Gallup had its share of saloons, false storefronts, wooden sidewalks and a single road paralleling the railroad tracks.
 Today, this road is known as Main Street and Route 66.
 There were occasional, minor Indian uprisings, but the soldiers of nearby Fort Wingate were able to discourage any major attacks.
 Most of the citizens carried arms until a law in 1896 limited that practice.